achensen/Weather-Dashboard/README.md

 My GitHub account is [GitHub Account Link](https://github.com/achensen) To email me you can contact me at erinrjacobsen@gmail.com

-## Walkthrough Video
+## Link To Deployed Application
-Please follow this link for my Screencastify walkthrough : [Walkthrough Video]()
+Please follow this link for my deployed application : [Weather Dashboard]()

 ## Additional Notes